jum/htempl/README.md

 * safejs(string) convert string to javascript that is not escaped.
 * safecss(string) convert string to css that is not escaped.
 * safeurl(string) convert string to an url that is not escaped.
-* md2html(string) convert string in markdown syntax into HTML using the blackfriday markdown parser.
+* md2html(string) convert string in markdown syntax into HTML using the gomarkdown markdown parser.

 A recent talk on htempl for the Hannover golang meeting in the subdirctory slides.
 To view the slides online: https://go-talks.appspot.com/github.com/jum/htempl/slides/htempl.slide